 According to standard industry practices, the cost of an insurance premium is proportional to the value of the power plant’s claim and the probability of an accident.
 Add in expenses and a profit margin for the insurer, and that determines the premium.
 Knowing the premium cost, expenses, and profit margin lets you back out the degree of probability that insurers apply.

-The report produced by A+I senior statistician Dr. William Fairley estimated that the probability of an accident ranged from 1/1500 to 1/200 per reactor year – over two orders of magnitude greater than was estimated in The Reactor Safety Study (AKA the “Rasmussen Report”), the largest engineering study of reactor safety then available.
+The report produced by an A&I principal estimated that the probability of an accident ranged from 1/1500 to 1/200 per reactor year – over two orders of magnitude greater than was estimated in The Reactor Safety Study (AKA the “Rasmussen Report”), the largest engineering study of reactor safety then available.